agargaro/InstancedMesh2/README.md

 npm install @three.ez/instanced-mesh
 ```

-Or can import it from CDN:
+Or you can import it from CDN:

 ```html
 <script type="importmap">